lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 3. Separate engine speed from tempo, or per table
 4. CPU usage indicator
 5. Alternative way to obtain Hum, in maybe more precise ways?
+6. Integrate Overclocking feature into patcher, prevent patcher from changing the OC value (or ask to replace)

 # Credits